jamesoff/simplemonitor/docs/loggers/html.rst

     :required: false

     three comma-separated values: the latitude the map display should start at, the longitude, and the zoom level.
 A good starting value for the zoom is probably between 10 and 15.

-.. confval:: map_token

-    :type: string
-    :required: yes, if using the map

-    an API token for mapbox.com in order to make the map work